shayded-exe/tuneup-prime/.github/ISSUE_TEMPLATE/bug-report.md

 ### Environment

 <!--
-  You can find your enjinn version by simply running enjinn
+  You can find your enjinn version by simply running enjinn.

   It should look like this:
     enjinn/1.2.0 win32-x64 node-v14.16.1
 -->

+- `enjinn` version: **your version**
 - Engine PRIME version: **your version**
-- `enjinn` version: **your version**
 - Operating System: **your OS**